 When you apply to foster there are no particular ‘qualifications’ that you will need – just the ability to care for a child and some experience in looking after or working with children.
 As part of the fostering approval process you will be given training and the opportunity to gain relevant qualifications which will assist you in your fostering role.

-If you’ve been thinking about becoming a foster carer, why not make 2017 the year you take the first step and find out more?
+If you’ve been thinking about becoming a foster carer, why not make this the year you take the first step and find out more?

-The approval process is quicker than you think, and by next Christmas you could be sharing your home with children who really need you.
+The approval process is quicker than you think, and you could be sharing your home with children who really need you sooner than you think!

-Make it your New Year’s resolution and we will support you every step of the way.
+If you want to take the plunge and apply to become a foster carer, we will support you every step of the way.
 Knowsley’s fostering team will help you with advice and information at every stage and you will receive support and training to assist you in your new role.
 You will also receive a generous allowance.

-If you’re interested in becoming a foster carer and want to know more we would love to talk to you, you can get in touch by contacting Knowsley’s Fostering Service on 0151 443 3958 or visit www.knowsley.gov.uk/fostering.
+If you’re interested in becoming a foster carer and want to know more we would love to talk to you, you can get in touch by contacting Knowsley’s Fostering Service on 0151 443 3958 or visit the Foster for Knowsley website.